debiff/discountCalculator/README.md

 ## Test
-To run the test suite execute from the parent folder containing the file flattify.py and the file test_flattify_unittest.py
+To run the test suite execute from root

 ```bash
 python -m unittest discover tests/